Good Health Information Matters

-The majority of our state’s health care providers, educators, students, researchers, patients, and caregivers do not have access to evidence-based health information.
-This is the information needed to support work and training, and promote patient engagement and informed decision making.
+As a result, many individuals - including our state’s health providers, educators, students, patients, and caregivers - lack access to the information they need to support their work and training, or to promote patient engagement and informed decision-making.

 MeHL will provide equal access for all Minnesotans to evidence-based health information to include: point-of-care tools, prescription drug references, and full-text medical books and journals.
 This will advance health and health care in the state as:

 - Health providers everywhere will have equal access to quality information.

 - Educators will have the same set of resources to train our state’s future healthcare workforce.

 - Health professions students will benefit from consistent and uniform access to information throughout their training and into practice.

 - Patients will have tools to support informed decision making and engagement.

 - Caregivers will be better prepared to manage the health needs of their loved ones.